As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 3. Oral melanoma

 Melanoma is a cancer that can present as dark, black lesions.
 Indeed, melanoma is the most common malignant tumor we see in canine mouths.
 These growths tend to be aggressive, and to spread quickly.
-(Learn about Canine Oral Melanoma on ScienceDirect.com).
+Learn about Canine Oral Melanoma on ScienceDirect.com or view our melanoma pictures (with vet advice).

 Melanomas can grow from any part of the mouth as darkened nodules or areas of thickening.
 They may seem quite small, but are often larger under the surface.
 For some dogs, there is also swelling around the mouth due to boney involvement.

-Treatment typically consists of surgical removal of the growth, as well as chemotherapy and radiotherapy where needed.
-Read our article about common Bumps or Lumps Found Inside or Around a Dog’s Mouth.
+Treatment: treatment typically consists of surgical removal of the growth, as well as chemotherapy and radiotherapy where needed.
+Read our article about common Lumps Often Found Inside a Dog’s Mouth.

 Frequently Asked Questions

-Are black spots on dogs’ gums a sign of severe infection?
+Can black spots on gums be a sign of infection?

 Black spots can potentially indicate dental disease and a localized infection.
 When this is the case, there will be other symptoms including gingivitis (gum inflammation) and halitosis (bad breath).